palewire/first-automated-chart/docs/index.md

 end_date = df.ArrestDateTime.dt.date.max()
 ```

-Then we'll use the `timedelta` class from the `datetime` module to find the date one week before.
+Then we'll use the `timedelta` class from the `datetime` module to find the date one week before, which will be the start of our date range.

 First we import the tool.

 ```python
 from datetime import timedelta
 ```

-Then we can subtract sevent days from the end date to find the start date.
+Then we can subtract seven days from the end date.

 ```python
 seven_days_ago = end_date - timedelta(days=7)
 ```

-Filter the dataset to the last week by creating a new DataFrame that only contains the rows where the `ArrestDateTime` is after the start date.
+Now filter the dataset to the last week by creating a new DataFrame that only contains the rows where the `ArrestDateTime` is after the start date.

 ```python
 last_week_df = df[df.ArrestDateTime.dt.date > seven_days_ago]